 MOVE AS YOUR HEART DESIRES AND YOUR BODY ALLOWS Berry Dilley

 The intention of this workshop is to provide the space, support and means for participants to become more fully awake in their bodies.
 Meditation, mindful movement and dream work are part of this process.
 Given that the movement is inspired and revealed by the individual participants, dancers and non-dancers alike are invited to participate.
 Movement limitations ought not be a concern.
 Your two left feet are more than welcome.
 In order for participants to feel comfortable in the group, it is requested that those registering intend to be present for the whole workshop.
 Please wear something comfortable.
-Open to students 16+ and above. ($30fee covers both the Fri and Sun sessions of this workshop).
+Open to students 16+ and above. ($30 fee covers either the Feb 1 or the April 11 workshop)

 Berry Dilley holds a Masters of Music in Dance, Florida State University and a Masters in Education in Counseling, University of Arizona.
 She has spent 25 years practicing Insight Meditation and has a Community Dharma Leader certificate from Spirit Rock.
 She is currently participating in a three-year training in Somatic Experiencing.
 Most recently, Berry performed and choreographed with the Athens Dance Collective and in Missy Whaley’s 2013 Fall Concert, all at ArtsWest.